The Art and Science of an It Bag

 Stuart Vevers, the current creative director of Coach New York—who has worked with brands like Louis Vuitton, Calvin Klein, and Bottega Veneta, explains the It Bag formula perfectly: “What makes an It bag is something new.”

-, The Art and Science of an It Bag, Liminul MagazineSimren Jaswani is an editorial intern at Liminul Magazine and a Fashion Student at Toronto Metropolitan University.
+it bag, The Art and Science of an It Bag, Liminul MagazineSimren Jaswani is an editorial intern at Liminul Magazine and a Fashion Student at Toronto Metropolitan University.